wqking/accessorpp/doc/accessor.md

 ### Policy Storage

-The policy `Storage` determine how the underlying data is stored.
+The policy `Storage` determines how the underlying data is stored.
 It can have two kinds of types, `accessorpp::InternalStorage`: store the data in the Accessor.
 This is the default type.
-`accessorpp::ExternalStorage': the Accessor doesn't hold the data, how the data is accessed depending on the getter and setter in the Accessor.
+`accessorpp::ExternalStorage`: the Accessor doesn't hold the data, how the data is accessed depending on the getter and setter in the Accessor.
 InternalStorage and ExternalStorage defines different constructors and member functions in Accessor.
 You may treat them as different Accessor classes.

 Example code,